Fivefold/linkding-injector/README.md

   - [Qwant](https://www.qwant.com/)
 - Automatic light or dark theme detection

-Works with: Firefox, Chrome
+Tested with: Firefox, Chrome

 _\* experimental, please read [this](https://github.com/Fivefold/linkding-injector/wiki/SearX-SearXNG-support) if you have problems_

-**Usage**
+## Usage

 After installation the extension needs to be configured and connected to your linkding instance.
 Either open the extension options in the browser extension manager or follow the link in the new linkding injector box on the search page of google or duckduckgo.

-Once the extension is properly configured linkding search results will show in the right sidebar.
-If there are no search results nothing will appear.
+Once the extension is properly configured linkding search results will show in the right sidebar. **If there are no search results nothing will appear.**

-**Screenshots**
+## Screenshots

 ![duckduckgo](/docs/duckduckgo.png "Duckduckgo")
 ![google](/docs/google.png "google")